gigimontes/PowerBI-Projects/README.md

   - Download the Report here:

 ## Data Cleaning/Preparation
-  -
-  -
-  -
+  - Split Column by Delimiter
+  - For questions 2 and 7, Survey takers had an option to choose 'other' and type in a specific answer.
+This caused alot of misspelled words, repetative answers, outliers, etc. For the purpose of this project, I split the column after the 'other' to then delete the new column where the typed in answer was in.
+This made the data simpler to read and process.

 ## Exploratory Data Analysis
 The questions that were asked in the Survey and were used to do my Analysis are:

-  - What is your age?
+  - 1. What is your age?
-  - Favorite Programming Language
+  - 2. Favorite Programming Language
-  - How happy are you in your current position with the following?
+  - 3. How happy are you in your current position with the following?
 (Salary)
-  - How happy are you in your current position with the following?
+  - 4. How happy are you in your current position with the following?
 (Work/Life Balance)
-  - How happy are you with your Current Position with the following?
+  - 5. How happy are you with your Current Position with the following?
 (Learning New things)
-  - How difficult was it for you to break into Data?
+  - 6. How difficult was it for you to break into Data?
-  - What Country do you live in?
+  - 7. What Country do you live in?

 ## Results